OBJECTIVE

 Introduction:

 Day 1) Begin by watching a portion of the film.
 Following the film ask: How do the French and Indian families express their culture?
 How do the French and Indian cultures relate to food?
 Students should see that food is an expression of culture and that different cultures have different relationships to food and different traditions around food.
-Introduce Family Food Interviews and explain that we will be investigating our own cultures through food.
+Introduce Family Food Interview questions and explain that we will be investigating our own cultures through food.

 Day 2) Finish the film.
 Ask: What interactions occur between the French locals and the Indian family?
 What conflicts occur between the French restaurant and the Indian restaurant?
 How are these conflicts resolved?
 Students should understand that when people move around, cultures clash.
 Often times these clashes turn violent.
 When a group is mistreated because they are of a different culture, this is racism (as seen in the film when the Indian restaurant is burned down).
 Students should understand that to avoid conflict, efforts to understand each other’s culture must be made.
 Eating different culture’s foods is a great way of building understanding.
 Wrap up family food interviews and share back.